Independent Radio News: History and background

 No known challengers to the contract have since emerged and Sky News continues to supply IRN to this day.
 In March 2022, it was announced that a further "multi-year" contract extension was agreed between Sky News and IRN.
+In March 2025, Sky News and IRN reached a further renewal to its contract, adding the ability for affiliates to access video from Sky News for use on their digital platforms.